appserver-io-php/php-ext-appserver/README.md

 #####appserver_session_init()
 Resets the whole session environment while in process runtime.
 It's needed when you what to use internal session_start() functionality in a multithreaded daemon process.

+#####appserver_stream_import_file_descriptor(resource $streamResource)
+It will return the file descriptor as userland int of a php stream resource.
+So you have the possibility to reopen any open stream socket fd with fopen('php://fd/XX'); in any context.

 # Debug on Mac OS X

 Additionally it provides various functionality for usage within the